 Registry-level HDCI — calculated from FHDS-linked THL and Kela registries.
 Suitable for population-level monitoring and inter-welfare-area comparison.
 Update frequency: quarterly to annual.
 This level is operable now with Findata licensing.

 Field-level HDCI — a conceptual architecture in which HDCI components are calculated in near-real-time from continuously collected individual-level data, processed locally on a sovereign device without requiring central registry access.
-This is the operating model proposed in the AetherOne™ / Debian Quantum AI framework: explainable, offline-capable, auditable health intelligence at the point of care.
-This level describes a design target for future development, not a deployed capability.
+The design target: explainable, offline-capable, auditable health intelligence at the point of care.
+This level describes a design direction for future development, not a deployed capability.

 HDCI's introduction is not a measurement addition — it is a framing shift.
 The current welfare system governance framework relies on three primary performance measures: